-While there are so many areas that Android smartwatches succeed, battery life is not one of them.
+While there are so many areas that Android smartwatches succeed, battery life isn't exactly at the top of the list.
 One of the ongoing complaints about Wear OS is the disappointing battery life across the board.
 Sure, your watch is doing a lot throughout the day, but should you really need to charge it every single night?
 Talk about a hassle.

 There are some things you can do to manage the battery life on your smartwatch better.

-There are some things you can do to manage the battery life on your smartwatch better.
+There are some things you can do to extend battery life on your Wear OS watch.
 You can check the status of your battery by swiping down on the main screen for a percentage.
 For more detailed information, you can open the Wear OS app on your phone.
 In the settings, select watch battery, and you'll be able to see how much battery is left until it's time to recharge.
 This will also let you know which apps are sucking up the most juice.

 9. Take advantage of Google Assistant